 A specific learning disability (specific learning disorder) is characterised by persistent difficulties learning a key academic skill.
 This academic underachievement is unexpected, and is not the result of a more general learning difficulty, such as an intellectual disability.

-There are a number of specific learning disabilities (sometimes referred to as specific learning disorders) that have the potential to impact on a student’s performance at school.
+There are a number of specific learning disabilities that have the potential to affect a student’s school performance:

-- Dysgraphia – A specific learning disability in written expression.
+- A specific learning disorder with impairment in written expression.